Ferritin

 When should I be tested?

-A ferritin test should be performed when iron deficiency is suspected:
+A ferritin test should be performed when an iron deficiency is suspected:

-1. if the CBC (complete blood count) shows a low haemoglobin concentration and a low haematocrit, especially if the CBC parameters show that the erythrocytes (red blood cells) are smaller and contain less haemoglobin than normal;
+1. if the CBC (complete blood count) shows a low haemoglobin concentration and a low haematocrit, especially if the erythrocytes (red blood cells) on the CBC parameters are smaller and contain less haemoglobin than normal;

-2. if you have signs of iron deficiency anaemia, such as chronic tiredness, fatigue, dizziness, weakness and headaches.
-You should be worried if you experience symptoms of severe iron deficiency, such as shortness of breath, tinnitus, drowsiness and irritability;
+2. signs of iron deficiency anaemia: chronic fatigue, exhaustion, dizziness, weakness, headaches.
+Worry if you experience symptoms of severe iron deficiency such as shortness of breath, tinnitus, drowsiness and irritability;

-3. if children have cognitive impairment, they may struggle in school;
+3. if children have cognitive impairment and difficulty in school;

-4. if you have a distorted craving to eat unusual substances (liquorice root, chalk, clay, earth);
+4. if you have a distorted craving for unusual substances (liquorice root, chalk, clay, earth);

-5. if there are cracks at the corners of the mouth, spoon-shaped indentations on finger and toe nails, a burning sensation on the tongue, or a feeling that the tongue is flattened.
+5. cracks at the corners of the mouth, spoon-shaped indentations on finger and toe nails, burning of the tongue, or a feeling that the tongue is out of alignment.

-A ferritin test should be carried out if you suspect excess iron accumulation (haemochromatosis) in the body, especially if you experience symptoms such as:
+A ferritin test should be performed when excess iron accumulation (haemochromatosis) is suspected, especially when symptoms such as:

 1. joint pain;